Martin Bullock: International career

 Whilst with Barnsley, Bullock won a cap for the England under-21 side in 1996.

+Coaching career

+Bullock was appointed head coach of the New Zealand U17 team and a Football Development Officer at the Northern Football Federation in March 2020.
+In December 2024, he became the first coach in Oceania to complete his assessment and achieve the OFC/NZF Pro Licence coaching diploma.

 Personal life

-Bullock is married to Michelle Bullock with two children Lillie and Maggie and is focusing on earning his coaching badges to coach professionally.
+Bullock is married to Michelle Bullock and has two children, Lillie and Maggie.
+He is focusing on earning his coaching badges to coach professionally.